bkhsoftware/MOWED/README.md

 - Module-specific data
 - Application-wide settings (if any)

+## Development Guidelines

+To ensure consistency and prevent common errors when working on MOWED, please follow these guidelines:

+1. Consult the [TECHNICAL_GUIDELINES.md](TECHNICAL_GUIDELINES.md) document for detailed information on the core architecture, common pitfalls, and best practices.

+2. When working with the EventBus:
+   - Always use `EventBus.on()` to subscribe to events in the `created` hook
+   - Always use `EventBus.off()` to unsubscribe from events in the `beforeUnmount` hook

+3. When creating new modules:
+   - Extend the `ModuleInterface` class
+   - Implement all required methods: `getName()`, `getDescription()`, `_solve()`, `getInputFields()`
+   - Use `EventBus.emit()` to communicate module state changes

+4. Follow the Vue.js style guide and use meaningful commit messages

+5. Write unit tests for all new functionality and ensure all tests pass before submitting a pull request

+6. Use the IndexedDBAdapter for data persistence, ensuring proper serialization of data

+7. Implement error handling in all asynchronous operations

+8. Refer to the Phase 2 TODO list in [PHASE_2_TODO.md](PHASE_2_TODO.md) for current development priorities

+By following these guidelines, we can maintain a high-quality codebase and minimize errors in development.

 ## Data Persistence

 Data is persisted using the browser's localStorage.
 The implementation can be found in `src/utils/storage.js`.